cloudmesh-community/sp20-516-229/chapter/ai-oracle-data-science.md

 #### Creating Notebook Sessions

-Go to Data Science , Projects select Projects and Click on Create Notebook Session
+Go to Data Science, Projects select Projects and Click on Create Notebook Session

 Because the notebook environment contains a comprehensive list of ML libraries, it can take several minutes to create a notebook session.

 ![Notebook Sessions Configuration](images/oc-ds-projects-notebooks.png){#fig:ssp20-516-229-oracle-data-science-configuration}